-IntroductionSo you say Winnipeg is too cold.
+More Than Just "Winterpeg"So you say Winnipeg is too cold.
 The better to keep your Slurpee from melting!
-For years the city, known for winters so long and harsh that it is sometimes affectionately called Winterpeg, has held the title of Slurpee Capital of the World for 15 years in a row.
-But if you’re not convinced that consuming the slushy drinks in frigid weather is a good time, you can find plenty of indoor diversions to make your trip worthwhile.
+For years the city, known for winters so long and harsh that it is sometimes affectionately called Winterpeg, has held the title of Slurpee Capital of the World.
+But if you’re not convinced that consuming the slushy drinks in frigid weather is a good time, you can find plenty of fun things to do indoors to make your trip worthwhile.

-In DepthThe real estate agent's cry of “Location!” could have been invented in Winnipeg; the position of Manitoba's capital has determined the city's past and present.
+From Fur Trading to FoundingThe real estate agent's cry of “Location, location, location!” could have been invented in Winnipeg; the position of Manitoba's capital has determined the city's past and present.
 Archeological evidence shows that Winnipeg has been an important place of settlement for more than 6,000 years.

 The confluence of the Red River, which flows south to north, and the Assiniboine River, whose eastward flowing waters were a main route of Western exploration, led to the founding of fur-trading posts in the early 18th century near Winnipeg's present site.
 The fertile lands created by the rivers later drew farmers and other settlers.

 French Canadian explorer and trader Pierre Gaultier de la Vérendrye founded Fort Rouge at the confluence of the rivers in 1738.
 This fur-trading post was succeeded by Fort Gibraltar, built by the North West Co. in 1804, and Fort Garry, founded by the Hudson's Bay Co. in 1821.
-In the same year, Lord Selkirk brought Scottish settlers to these fertile lands; the resident trappers and voyageurs feared for their livelihoods.
+In the same year, Lord Selkirk brought a party of Scottish settlers to these fertile lands, a move that greatly disturbed the trappers and voyageurs who feared the destruction of their livelihoods.

 The settlement managed to survive, shifting from trapping and hunting to agriculture.
-Because of aggressive Canadian advertising campaigns in Europe and a homestead policy similar to that being used to settle the plains of the United States, large numbers of immigrants began arriving in the 1860s.
+Because of aggressive Canadian advertising campaigns in Europe and a homestead policy similar to that being used to settle the plains of the United States, large numbers of immigrants began to move into the area in the 1860s.

 Winnipeg's diversity mirrors the many nationalities of its settlers, drawn by agriculture, the railroad or industry.
-From countries throughout Great Britain and Europe they came, creating a cultural mix reflected in the city's skyline, which includes the neoclassical splendor of the Manitoba Legislative Building, the century-old buildings of Old Market Square and the rounded spires of the Ukrainian Greek Orthodox Cathedral.
+From countries throughout Great Britain and Europe they came, creating a cultural mix reflected in the city's skyline, which includes the neoclassical splendor of the Manitoba Legislative Building, the century-old buildings of the Exchange District and the rounded spires of the Ukrainian Orthodox Cathedral.

-Archeological digs have uncovered evidence that The Forks' current site was an aboriginal peoples' seasonal meeting place more than 6,000 years ago.
+Archeological digs have uncovered evidence that The Forks' current site was a seasonal meeting place for aboriginal peoples more than 6,000 years ago.
 Tools, bones, footprints and pottery have been unearthed at the site located at the confluence of the Red and Assiniboine rivers.
-Still a meeting place, this site has modern amenities like shopping, dining and entertainment venues as well as a playground, garden, amphitheater and beautiful views.
-The Assiniboine Riverwalk, the Children's Museum and the Canadian Museum for Human Rights are three highlights.
+Still a meeting place, The Forks now has amenities like a food hall with numerous places to eat, a playground, entertainment venues, a skate park and a hotel.
+The Manitoba Children's Museum, the Canadian Museum for Human Rights and the Assiniboine Riverwalk are three highlights.

-The Golden Boy, sculpted by Georges Gardet of Paris, is a 5.25-metre-tall (17.2-ft.), 1,650-kilogram (3,638-lb.) statue sheathed in 24 karat gold leaf atop the Legislative Building dome.
+The Golden Boy, sculpted by Georges Gardet of Paris, is a 5.25-metre-tall (17.2-ft.) statue sheathed in 24 karat gold leaf atop the dome of the Manitoba Legislative Building.
 The statue was diverted on its journey from a French foundry during World War I, while the vessel carrying it transported troops for 2 years.
 After crossing the Atlantic many times, the golden immigrant was finally placed where he stands today, one hand holding aloft the torch of progress, the other cradling a symbolic sheaf of wheat.